 Tip 4: Space assessment

 The next step in warehouse layout optimization is to plan space distribution and space utilization.
-The five areas of a warehouse include goods receipt, storage, order processing, packaging ( A good packing warehouse process ), and returns control, each dedicated to a specific task.
+The five areas of a warehouse include goods receipt, storage, order processing, packaging in warehouse ( A good packing warehouse process ), and returns control, each dedicated to a specific task.